Special Education Problems We Are Not Solving

 This article aims to shed light on these enduring issues in special education and delineate strategies in which they are being tackled at a federal or state level.
 Recognizing the importance of continuous improvement and advocacy, it is imperative to address these challenges and foster an environment that nurtures equal opportunities for the holistic development of all students.

-• Budget and Resource Allocation: Special education funding rose from $13 billion to $15.5 billion in 2023; student participation grew from 13% to 15% over a decade.
+• Special education funding rose from $13 billion to $15.5 billion in 2023.

-• Post-School Transition and Adult Services: Employment for individuals with disabilities increased from 19.1% in 2021 to 21.3% in 2022, whereas those without disabilities rose from 63.7% to 65.4%.
+• Employment for individuals with disabilities was at 21.3% in 2022, while for those without disabilities it was 65.4%.

 Budget constraints and discrepancies in resource allocation significantly impact the quality and scope of services provided to students with disabilities, affecting their post-school outcomes.